 Chest x-ray shows varying degrees of cardiomegaly with increased pulmonary vascular markings, right aortic arch (in about 30%), and relatively high position of pulmonary arteries.

 Heart failure Heart failure in older infants and children Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births (1).
-Among birth defects, congenital heart disease is the leading cause of infant mortality... read more is treated vigorously with diuretics, digoxin, and ACE inhibitors, followed by early surgical repair.
+Among birth defects, congenital heart disease is the leading cause of infant mortality... read more is treated vigorously with diuretics, digoxin, and angiotensin-converting enzyme (ACE) inhibitors, followed by early surgical repair.
 Prostaglandin infusion is beneficial to maintain ductal patency when there is interruption or coarctation of the aortic arch, in which case right-to-left shunt through the ductus provides systemic blood flow.